rchanrenous/42_projects/so_long/README.md

 ## Build the project

-The project requires interfacing with the X windowing system, therefore the project needs to be run in a Linux operating system (using a virtual machine if necessary).
+The project requires interfacing with the X windowing system, therefore it needs to be run in a Linux operating system (using a virtual machine if necessary).

 First, install the packages from the requirements section, then build the project:
 ```